inviqa/chef-config-driven-helper/README.md

 ### Capistrano

-The apache sites helper also additionally can set up Capistrano application targets, configuring the folder structure and permissions of shared folders
+The apache sites helper also additionally performs two things.

+First it can set up Capistrano application targets, configuring the folder structure and permissions of shared folders

 ```json
 {